 Chain verification should arguably be performed using the signing time rather than the current time.
 However since the signing time is supplied by the signer it cannot be trusted without additional evidence (such as a trusted timestamp).

-zero or a negative value if an error occurs.
+zero if an error occurs.

 PKCS7_get0_signers() returns all signers or NULL if an error occurred.